YG Entertainment

-Current artists include Sechs Kies, Big Bang, Akdong Musician, Winner, Blackpink, and Treasure as well as actors and actresses including Kang Dong-won, Choi Ji-woo, Cha Seung-won, Lee Sung-kyung, Jin Kyung, Jang Ki-yong, Yoo In-na, Son Na-eun, and Yoo Seung-ho.
-Other notable artists include Jeon Somi, who is under YG Entertainment's subsidiary The Black Label.
+Current artists include Eun Ji-won, AKMU, Winner, Blackpink, Treasure, and Babymonster.

-Former artists include Wheesung, Epik High, 1TYM, BigMama, Gummy, Seven, Minzy, Park Bom, 2NE1, Nam Tae-hyun, Lee Jong-suk, Psy, Seungri, B.I, One, CL, Lee Hi, Jinusean, Sandara Park, T.O.P, Daesung, Bang Yedam and iKON.
+Former artists include Swi.T, Moogadang, Wheesung, 1TYM, Big Mama, Gummy, Seven, Nam Tae-hyun, 2NE1, Psy, Epik High, One, Lee Hi, Jinusean, Bang Yedam, Mashiho, iKon, Jisoo, Jennie, Rosé, Lisa, BigBang, and Sechs Kies.

 History

-1996–2005: Hip-hop roots, early success and first generation K-pop
+1990–2005: Pop culture roots, early success and first generation K-pop

-In March 1996, Yang Hyun-suk, a former member of the first-generation K-pop group Seo Taiji and Boys, founded YG Entertainment along with his younger brother Yang Min-suk.
-The company's first artist was the hip-hop trio Keep Six.
-When they failed to attract popularity, Yang turned his focus to the duo Jinusean and in 1998 to the debut of 1TYM.
-Both were successful artists that Yang credits for bringing YG and the hip hop genre into mainstream Korean music.
+In March 1996, Yang Hyun-suk, a former member of the first-generation K-pop group Seo Taiji and Boys, founded YG Entertainment under the name Hyun Planning (Korean: 현기획).
+The company's first act was the hip-hop trio Keep Six.
+The group did not attract much popularity, and their failure sent Yang into debts of 400 million won.
+After Keep Six, the company changed its named to MF Planning, and launched the groups Jinusean and 1TYM.
+Yang credits the success of both acts for bringing YG and the hip hop genre into mainstream Korean music.
+In 1998, YG changed its name once again to Yang Goon Planning, after Yang Hyun-suk's nickname Yang Goon (양군).

 In 1999, YG's artists released a collaborative album under the name YG Family.
-The label followed with releases from artists such as Perry, Swi.T, Big Mama, Lexy, Gummy and Wheesung.
+The label followed with releases from artists such as Perry, Masta Wu, Swi.T, Big Mama, Lexy, Gummy and Wheesung.
 It also established the "YG Underground" label, which housed 45RPM and Stony Skunk.
-In 2001, a second YG Family album was released.
-Among others, it featured the 13-year-old G-Dragon, who was then a trainee.
+In 2001, YG changed to its current name, YG Entertainment, which was named from the initials of Yang Goon, and a second YG Family album was released.
+Among others, the album featured a 13-year-old G-Dragon, who was then a trainee.

 The agency found success in both Korea and Japan with its first "idol" singer Seven in 2003, who became the company's first artist to attempt to cross over into the US music scene, though his US debut failed to gain momentum.